Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Doing TTA in air is also possible.
 TTA activates as Jia Xu falls down.
 The short cinematic scene showing your party up close appears with a short delay of around 2-4 seconds.
 There are more observations about this in the [main WO3U guide](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Other-mechanics-details).

 I tried if you could do a Xu Shu-style incredibly high velocity air attack by doing C1 off a ledge, then double jumping and frame precisely air attacking out of it, but all I got was an air attack with a regular double jump speed.

+## Jiang Wei

+- Technique / Fellowship + Technique

+### Good angled glitch

+He can breach up to medium-thick walls using sprint attack (barely) or C6.

+Musou might work for breaching even thicker walls, although it does need an enemy.

+### Average attacking through walls

+The vortex of air special hits through walls.
+Sadly, the projectile that causes vortex doesn't pass through walls, ensuring that the active range is a few meters at best.

+### Average high jump

+Charged air attack gives decent height and forward momentum.
+Air special gives a bit of extra height as well.

+Ground special gives a lot of height, but it cannot be interrupted with air special at the highest point; you'd need a ledge to benefit from the extra height.

+Highest jump so far: jump -> air special -> charged air attack.
+(This is enough to cross 1.5 tiers at Luoyang stairs.)

+### Average/great infinite jump

+Jiang Wei's air special is very fast to spam and it gains a bit of height, although much of the height is usually lost due to character switching.

+If you're only concerned moving horizontal distance, Jiang Wei can actually make a great pair with Yukimura Sanada.
+Their air specials together result in one of the fastest horizontal infinite jumps in the game.

+### Good speed movement

+Jiang Wei can move at almost horse speed with Agility 10 by using sidestep -> sprint attack over and over again.
+Exact speed should be tested.
+It seems to be one of the best of these sidestep movement styles at any rate.

+### Good combat setup?

+Air special leaves a damaging zone that lingers for a while.
+Furthermore, the air special can be used at any distance to increase the delay, although this requires a bit of setup.

+## Joan of Arc

+- Wonder / Fellowship + Trinity

+### Average angled glitch

+She is able to breach thin walls with her sprint attack while angled.

+### Conditionally great attacking through walls?

+The projectile from her air special goes through walls and flies quite a long distance if you have height.
+Comparable to Xiahou Yuan's air special, except the range is even longer.
+Not sure about damage.

+### Average high jump

+Her regular air attacks give small height.
+Air special looks like it gives height (while moving backwards) but it doesn't seem to help crossing over the ledge.

+You can interrupt her regular air attack with charge air attack.
+Can't interrupt either of her air attacks with air special.

+Highest jump so far: jump -> regular air attack -> (instantly) charge air attack.
+(This is enough to cross 1.1 tiers at Luoyang.)

+### Average/good combat setup

+Her ground special gives War God's Axe to all nearby allies, which is a unique and potentially quite powerful effect.
+C6 also creates a shockwave that causes some lingering damage ahead of her.

+### Other notes

+She mysteriously loses a lot of height whenever you switch over to her in air, which makes her a terrible IJ partner.
+Rarely you could maybe turn this odd feature into an advantage if you ever have to fall down fast from a high place.

+## Kaguya

+- Wonder / Trinity + Vigor

+### Good angled glitch

+She can breach up to medium-thick walls using sprint attack (barely).

+### Average attacking through walls

+Air special hits some meters through walls.

+### Average high jump

+Her regular air attack helps a little with getting height.
+Air special looks like it gives a lot of height, but most of it is fake height.
+At any rate, using it is better than nothing.

+The ground special is a launcher that momentarily gets her higher than a jump, but you need a ledge to cancel the attack and use the height.

+Highest jump so far: jump -> regular air attack / air special.
+(Enough to cross 1 tier at Luoyang stairs.)

+### Other notes

+She can't participate in IJ chains since her air special is a downsmash.

 ## Lu Xun